Tverous/pytorch-notebook/README.md

 cd pytorch-notebook/
 ```

-Build a new image with installed Jupyter Lab extensions.
+Build a new image with Jupyter Lab extensions installed.

 ``` sh
 docker build --no-cache \